Browns-Raiders game pushed by NFL to Monday amid COVID cases

 Cleveland is planning to practice Saturday at its facility in Berea.
 Stefanski and players are expected to address the media afterward.

-On Friday, the Browns were hit with another wave of positive tests and added eight more players to their COVID-19 reserve list.
-They did get a key defensive piece back as linebacker Anthony Walker Jr. was activated after he missed last weekend’s win over Baltimore following a positive test.
+On Friday, the Browns were hit with another wave of positive tests and added eight more players to their COVID-19 reserve list, now at 24.
+Linebacker Anthony Walker Jr. was activated after he missed last weekend’s win over Baltimore following a positive test.

 Clowney is in his first season with the Browns, whose decision to pair him up front with fellow No. 1 overall pick Myles Garrett, is paying dividends.
 Clowney had 1 1/2 sacks Sunday against the Ravens.